woozway/LC/Tree/Tree.md

   - Or, you can think of the problem in this way:
     - for a node in a tree, if you know the answer of its children, can you calculate the answer of that node?
   - If the answer is yes, solving the problem recursively using a bottom up approach might be a good idea.
+## N-ary Tree
+### traversal
+- Note that here is no standard definition for in-order traversal in n-ary trees.
+It probably only makes sense for binary trees.